Power Steering Pressure Hose Replacement

 Is it safe to drive with a power steering pressure hose problem?

 No. The fluid in the power steering pressure hose is under very high pressure and flammable.
 A leak that sprays fluid into a hot engine part, such as the exhaust manifold, can cause a fire.
-Leaks that cause significant fluid loss can cause difficulty in steering and, if a leak causes the fluid level in the reservoir to drop too low, it can cause damage to the power steering pump too, necessitating the installation of not only a new hose but a new pump.
+Leaks that cause significant fluid loss can cause difficulty in steering.
+If a leak causes the fluid level in the reservoir to drop too low, it can cause damage to the power steering pump, necessitating the installation of a new one hose and a new pump.

 When replacing the power steering pressure hose keep in mind: